AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     After the generator starts sending vehicle telemetry, the dashboard should start working after a few seconds.
 In this screenshot, we are simulating 50 vehicles with 2,486 events in the last 10 seconds.
 You may see a higher or lower value for the `eventCount`, depending on the speed of your computer on which you are running the generator, your network speed and latency, and other factors.

-## Exercise 9: Create the Trip/Consignment Status reports in Power BI
+## Section 9: Create the Trip/Consignment Status reports in Power BI

-In this exercise, you will import a Power BI report that has been created for you.
+In this section, you will import a Power BI report that has been created for you.
 After opening it, you will update the data source to point to your Power BI instance.

 ### Task 1: Import report in Power BI Desktop